akeley98/myricube/README.md

 You need OpenGL 4.5, `git`, and `cmake` (for my modified version of GLFW).

-Git clone the library and run `make -j`.
+Git clone the repo and run `make -j`.
 If you don't have the GLM library you have to clone recursively.

 ## Controls